spectrocloud/librarium/docs/docs-content/enterprise-version/enterprise-version.md

 - A brief description of your intended use of VerteX

-Our dedicated support team will promptly get in touch with you to provide the necessary assistance required to get started with self-hosted Palette.
+Our dedicated Support team will promptly get in touch with you to provide the necessary assistance required to get started with self-hosted Palette.

 ## Resources